-Part of the PWR range released in late 2017, The Rider is a feature packed multi-function light.
-As well as pumping out up to 450 lumens, the Rider gives users the option to program brightness and runtime through a companion app, then use your remaining battery to charge your USB devices.
-The light outputs in an elliptical beam for broader, brighter road coverage; has a two hour runtime at max 450 lumens and four smart battery indicator LEDs to let the rider know how much charge is left.
+Part of the PWR range released in late 2017, The PWR Road is a feature-packed multi-function light.
+As well as pumping out up to 400 lumens, the Road gives users the option to program brightness and runtime through a companion app, then use your remaining battery to charge your USB devices.
+The light outputs in an elliptical beam for broader, brighter road coverage; has a two-hour runtime at its maximum 600 lumens and four smart battery indicator LEDs to let the rider know how much charge is left.

-Best known for its range of high-quality cycling accessories, Lezyne have been developing quality LED cycling lights for seven years.
-With a range catering for everything from “be seen” flashers to lights capable of lighting up the brightest of spaces, the product line-up features a range of lights to suit all situations.
+Best known for its range of high-quality cycling accessories, Lezyne have been developing its range of quality LED cycling lights for eight years.
+Catering for everything from “be seen” flashers to lights capable of lighting up the brightest of spaces, the product line-up features a range of lights to suit all situations.

-With a capable 400 lumen output, and a robust anodized aluminium body, the Hecto Drive 400 XL features seven different output settings.
-With a burn time ranging from one hour at 400 lumens, all the way up to 17.5 on a lower output flash setting, the Hecto Drive is a great option for commuters transitioning between daylight and darkness.
+With a capable 1100 lumen output and a robust anodized aluminium body, the Power Drive 1100i features seven different output settings.
+With a burn time ranging from one hour at 1100 lumens, all the way up to 80 hours on it’s lowest output flash setting, the Power Drive is a great option for commuters transitioning between daylight and darkness.
 It’s worth noting that the Power Drive is also compatible with a power pack, boosting run times by an additional 300%.